sunshine

 • Students must be at least 4 years and 9 months old to enroll in the school.

-• A prepayment of the last session’s tuition ($560/$500/$400) is required as a deposit at the time of registration.
+• A prepayment of the 10th session tuition ($680/$610/$530) is required as a deposit at the time of registration.
 Those who do not comply with our policies as stated in this handbook will not receive a return of their deposits.

-• Parents must pre-pay a fee for students registered in the last session (Session 10).
-If they do not abide by the fee policies listed in this handbook, the deposit will be used for compensation.
+• Parents must pre-pay the tuition fee for the 10th session of the school year.
+If they do not abide by the fee policies listed in this handbook, the deposit will be used for compensation

-• For new students registering for 2023-2024, if parents register before the end of May, the registration fee will be waived.
+• For new students registering for 2025-2026, if parents register before 5/31, the registration fee will be waived.

 Daycare Fees: